 What we discovered is a wake-up call to B2B marketers.
 Vendors who were very influential during the purchasing process were twice as likely to be open about product limitations and connect buyers with current customers.
 Today’s buyer wants the brutal truth, not the slick messaging most vendors rely on.

 In addition to these new findings, many of the trends we saw last year held steady in 2018.
 Here are a few of the key insights and how they have changed year-over-year.
-In addition to downloading the report, you can get an inside view of these results from our experts by signing up for our webinar on April 25.
+In addition to downloading the report, you can get an inside view of these results from our experts by watching the on-demand webinar.

 On average, buyers used about five sources of information in 2018, which was the same as 2017.
 Buyers want access to multiple information sources during the purchasing process, and they continue to mix vendor-provided assets with independent resources.
 Part of the buyer’s journey is now cross-referencing information sources to gain a more complete picture of the product.